(206) 278 5151 [email protected]

 Solid Line: This is the most frequently used line-types that we can come across while drafting a patent application.
 The solid line represents the claimed portion of a design drawing.

-Phantom Line: This is another important kind of line that we encounter while making illustrations for patent.
+Phantom Line: This is another important kind of line that we encounter while making illustrations for patents.
 The Phantom line represents the disclaimed portion of a design drawing.
 Most often these Phantom Lines are confused with dashed lines and are used interchangeably which is not the appropriate way of putting a line on a patent application.
 Unlike solid lines, a phantom line appears as dash dot dot dash or dash-dot-dash lines.

 Hidden Line: Hidden lines are another important kind of lines those are used often in a patent illustration.
 These lines are generally used in Utility Patents and are sparingly used in other kinds of patents.
 This line type appears as dashed and are used when a line is obstructed by another part, device, or embodiment and that line needs to be disclosed for patent filing purposes.